Table of Contents

 1. Number Cards (1 to 10)

-- These are 10 individual cards, each showing a number from 1 to 10.
-Numbers are printed in large, clear writing so children can easily see and identify them.
+- There are 10 individual cards, each displaying a number from 1 to 10.
+Large, clear writing prints the numbers, making it easy for children to see and identify them.

-- Strong cardboard, wood, or plastic is used to make number cards, ensuring they are durable for repeated handling by young children.
+- Strong cardboard, wood, or plastic makes the number cards durable for repeated handling by young children.

 - Number card represents the symbolic value for each number.
 For example, the number shows the card symbol with “5” standing for Volume 5.
 Children will match these cards with the correct number of counters, which will help them connect a number of abstract concepts with real world significance (real volume of objects).